Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?: Replication of a Landmark Study Finds no

 The appropriate analysis compares sensitivities in direct and indirect tasks.
 We have already described in the last section that the direct task in our experiment yielded a sensitivity of $d' = 0.26$~($SD = 0.27$), corresponding to an accuracy of $M=54.87$\%-correct.
 For the indirect task, we obtained a sensitivity of $d'=0.25$ ($SD = 0.15$), corresponding to an accuracy of $M=54.93$\%-correct ($SD = 3.03$).

-These values are depicted in Figure~\ref{fig:replicationComparison}a.
-Inspecting the figure shows that sensitivities for direct and indirect tasks are very similar, as also depicted by the left bar of Figure~\ref{fig:replicationComparison}d.
+Inspection of Figure~\ref{fig:replicationComparison}a shows that these sensitivities in direct and indirect tasks are very similar, see their difference plot in Figure~\ref{fig:replicationComparison}d.
 We found virtually no difference between these sensitivities, $M = -0.01$ ($SD=0.34$), $t(23) = -0.2$, $p = 0.844$.
-The correlation between sensitivities in both tasks across participants was $r=-.17$, $95$\%~CI~$[-.54, .24]$.
-That is, there is no indication for an \ITA{}
+That is, there is no indication for an \ITA{}.

-In conclusion, using the traditional analyses, our results are similar to the typical pattern of results found by \citeA{Dehaene_etal_98} and many researchers would have inferred an \ITA{}.
-However, the appropriate method yields no evidence for an \ITA{}: The sensitivities in both tasks are essentially identical.
+In conclusion, our results are similar to the typical pattern of results found by \citeA{Dehaene_etal_98} and many researchers would have inferred an \ITA{}.
+However, the appropriate analysis yields no evidence for an \ITA{}: The sensitivities in both tasks are essentially identical.

-\section{Reanalysis of 15 influential studies finds hardly any \ITA{}}
+\section{Reanalysis of \totalReanalyzed{} Influential Studies Finds Hardly any \ITA{}}

-After having demonstrated that the problems of the widely used standard reasoning are indeed serious, we now applied our approach to a sample of 15 highly relevant studies in the field of unconscious priming.
+After having demonstrated that the problems of the widely used standard reasoning are indeed serious, we now apply our approach to a sample of \totalReanalyzed{} highly relevant studies in the field of unconscious priming.